ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 **Byzantine Fault Tolerant(BFT):**

-Given a network or system of n components, t of which are dishonest, and assuming only point-to-point channels between all the com-ponents, then whenever a component A tries to broadcast a value x such as a block of transactions, the other components are permit-ted to discuss with each other and verify the consistency of A's broadcast, and eventually settle on a common value y.
+Given a network or system of n components, t of which are dishonest, and assuming only point-to-point channels between all the components, then whenever a component A tries to broadcast a value x such as a block of transactions, the other components are permit-ted to discuss with each other and verify the consistency of A's broadcast, and eventually settle on a common value y.
 The system is then considered to resist Byzantine faults if a component A can broadcast a value x, and then:
-* If A is honest, then all honest compo-nents agree on the value x.
+* If A is honest, then all honest components agree on the value x.
 * If A is dishonest, all honest components agree on the common value y.

 "The Byzantine Generals Problem", Leslie Lamport, Robert E. Shostak, Marshall Pease, ACM Transactions on Programming Languages and Systems, 1982

 **Distributed Ledger Technology(DLT):**

 Distributed Ledger Technology is a digital system for recording the transaction of assets in which the transactions and their details are recorded in multiple places at the same time.
-Unlike traditional databases, distributed ledg-ers have no central data store or administra-tion functionality.
+Unlike traditional databases, distributed ledgers have no central data store or administration functionality.

 University of Cambridge, Cambridge Judge Business School – Defining DLT, August 2018